In this article:

-These tend to be transformative programmes, delivering organisational or cultural change such as a restructure or fundamentally changing the operating principles of the business (going paperless, for example).
+These tend to be transformative programs, delivering organizational or cultural change such as a restructure or fundamentally changing the operating principles of the business (going paperless, for example).

-In this type of programme you’ve got senior leadership support – and while it may sound obvious to say that, oftentimes you don’t have the sponsorship required in project management, so it’s a good thing that it is present here.
+In this type of program you’ve got senior leadership support – and while it may sound obvious to say that, oftentimes you don’t have the sponsorship required in project management, so it’s a good thing that it is present here.
 It’s very much a top-down approach.

-There will be a number of projects required to achieve those goals, so you could find yourself working on one of the projects delivering a component part, or in the programme office itself managing the overall delivery.
+There will be a number of projects required to achieve those goals, so you could find yourself working on one of the projects delivering a component part, or in the program office itself managing the overall delivery.

 There’s a strong commitment to the vision and what it will do for the company, and you’ll find that everyone gets behind it (or at least, most people) because they see that they have no choice: the company is changing anyway.

 This makes the change relatively easy to handle but does mean the program team have to spend more time looking for people who are going to adversely affect the program but aren’t prepared to say so out loud for fear of appearing not to be committed to the upcoming changes.